| II.

 House include energy efficiency, comfort, durability,

+and good indoor environment conditions.
 In December 2003, FSEC visited 3 prototype buildings

 in various stages of construction in.
 One was complete.